johndeweyzxc/Wi-Fi-Penetration-ESP32/crypto/README.md

 - **TK1 and TK2 (Temporal Key 1 and 2)** These are symmetric keys used for encrypting and decrypting the data frames exchanged between the client and the access point.
 - **HMAC_SHA1_128 (Hash-Based Message Authentication Code Secure Hash Algorithm 1)** Specific hash-based message authentication code (HMAC) algorithm that uses the SHA-1 (Secure Hash Algorithm 1) hash function with a 128-bit output.
 - **HMAC_SHA1 (Hash-Based Message Authentication Code Secure Hash Algorithm 1)** Method of creating a keyed hash value that is used for message authentication and integrity verification in cryptography.

-## Disclaimer

-These processes, while discussed here for educational purposes, should be conducted within the boundaries of legal and ethical considerations, with the appropriate permissions and in compliance with relevant laws and regulations.